 Zambia: North Luangwa Conservation Programme

-In the 1960s, Zambia’s black rhino population was the third largest in Africa.
-But just two decades later Zambia’s rhinos were hurtling towards extinction from poaching, and by 1998, several years after the last confirmed sightings, black rhinos in Zambia were declared extinct.
+During the 1960s, Zambia’s black rhino population, at almost 12,000 individuals, was the third-largest in Africa, with the North Luangwa ecosystem alone harbouring between 500-2,000.
+However, after two decades of heavy poaching, Zambia’s black rhinos were hurtling towards extinction.
+By 1998, several years after the last confirmed sightings, black rhinos were officially declared extinct in Zambia.

 How is the North Luangwa Conservation Programme tackling this problem?